What is Public Relations (PR)?

 - PR manager – In larger organizations, a PR manager may oversee PR specialists or coordinators.
 In this role, you could expect to take on more responsibility, including campaign management and measurement.
 Public relations managers also draft media releases, advise internal or external clients, and review their team’s work.

 Individuals in this role typically hold a bachelor’s degree in public relations, communications or business.
 BLS reports that some employers prefer to hire candidates who have a master’s degree and work experience.
-The median annual salary for public relations managers was $125,780 in 2021, according to BLS.

 - PR specialist – Also known as media specialists or social media specialists, PR specialists execute communications programs on behalf of their organizations.
 You could expect to field media requests, draft speeches or talking points, post on social media, or plan special events to obtain media coverage.

 PR specialists typically require a bachelor’s degree in communications, social science or business, according to BLS.
 Previous media experience or public relations internships can also position you well for this role.
-In 2021, BLS reports the median annual salary for public relations specialists was $62,800.

 No matter what career you ultimately pursue, a degree in communications with a public relations focus opens up a variety of opportunities, Gurmilan said.